 SITES TO USE TO MAKE A PRINTABLE OPT-IN

-If you are using something such as Photoshop, then you may already know how to use that to make a printable form or infographic.
+If you are using Photoshop, you may already know how to use that to make a printable form or infographic.
 If you don’t have this software, there is no need to buy it.
-There are different things you can use, that you may already have access to, that will not cost you a dime, or a small annual fee.
+You can use different things that you may already have access to that will not cost you a dime or a small annual fee.

 USE GOOGLE DRIVE

 You can create a document in Google.
 Once it is in the format you like, download it as a pdf.
 Add to the link or file to your autoresponder.

 If you have MS Word, you can also create your opt-in form here.
 It can also be saved in a pdf format so that you can add it to your email autoresponder.

 If you want graphics on your opt-in, Canva is a great resource.
 They even offer different templates that you can use (infographic templates are incredible).